efabless/mpw_precheck/README.md

     - The instance names and types match for `caravel` and the `user_project_wrapper` (a comparison between the netlist and the gds).
     - You have internal power connections in the `user_project_wrapper` netlist.
     - You are only using the allowed power connections with the pads.
 Since the power info is not connected in caravel toplevel yet, this sub-check is expected to fail.
 So, don't worry about that.

+- Step #7: Runs Klayout DRC checks on the GDS-II by using `gds/user_project_wrapper.gds`.

 ## Current Assumptions